Chaitanya0315/Testing/Docs/ProjectPlan.md

 **Product Owner**

-This member will be main user of the application and will have solid understanding of the requirements and expectations from the project, understanding of users, the market place, the competition and of future trends for the domain or type of system being developed.
-This member might also assist the software architect to make sure that these user interaction elements are synchronized with all their corresponding classes/methods.
+This member will be main user of the application and will have solid understanding of the requirements and expectations from the project, understanding of users, the market place, the competition and trends for the domain or type of system being developed.
+This member might also assist the software architect and software developer to make sure that these user interaction elements are synchronized with all their corresponding classes/methods.

 **Project Manager**